-Full Proposals must use the relevant template for the TLRI Open pathway.
+Full Proposals must be completed using the relevant template for the TLRI Open pathway.
 Applications not using the relevant template will not be considered.
 The page limit for each section is stated on the template.
 Any information exceeding the page limit will not be considered by the selection panel.